AdoriZahard/hi3er/docs/index.md

 Late | AE | BR

 !!! note
     AE will be your main means of gather aside of her other bonuses.
 BR will be your bread and butter necessary to get past Early floors with enough damage.
-Remember to bring BK to Heimdall fight.
-Afterwards, you swap BK out for BR again.
+You need to bring BK for Heimdall fight, as Memento REALLY struggles without BK's assistance against Heimdall.

 ####<p align="center">Elysia - Signet of ■■</p>